-Microsoft is lobbying Congress and the Federal Communications Commission (FCC) for free spectrum – or airwaves – to operate unlicensed devices.
-Microsoft claims this would unlock broadband for rural America, but fails to mention it will do so at the expense of rural Americans' lifeline local TV service.
+Microsoft is lobbying Congress and the Federal Communications Commission (FCC) for free TV airwaves to operate unlicensed devices.
+Microsoft falsely claims this would unlock broadband for rural America, but instead it will put rural Americans' lifeline local TV service at risk.

-Broadcasters urge policymakers to reject Microsoft’s proposal and ensure your constituents have access to the critical news and emergency information local TV stations provide.
+Broadcasters have worked cooperatively with Microsoft where possible, but policymakers should reject further changes to ensure viewers have access to the critical news and emergency information local TV stations provide.

-This is not a new proposal – Microsoft has been promising rural broadband for nearly a decade.
+Microsoft has been promising rural broadband for a decade, but has not delivered.
 Microsoft asked for, and was given, free access to airwaves in 2008.
 The FCC also granted unlicensed devices the ability to operate at higher powers and closer to television stations to help deployment.

 The bottom line: